-In his highly interesting, recently published PhD thesis (German), Toni Donhauser from the University Erlangen-Nürnberg gives an excellent example on how a production-synchronous digital twin can be used for automated, simulation-based order scheduling in masonry plants.
+In his recently published PhD thesis (German), Toni Donhauser from the University Erlangen-Nürnberg gives an example on how a production-synchronous digital twin can be used for automated, simulation-based order scheduling in masonry plants.

 As a core feature, the developed simulation allows to initialize the work-in-process of the manufacturing system to precisely mirror the current state and create accurate short-term forecasts, which serve as a basis for comparing alternatives and optimizing production plans in case of unexpected disruptions.
 Tecnomatix Plant Simulation (Siemens) is used for the implementation of the simulation model.
 Manufacturing data is fetched via the built-in OPC-UA interface from an OPC server and via ODBC from an MS Access database.
 Simulation runs can be triggered manually by an operator using a management application written in C#.

-Since Plant Simulation is known for extensive features as well as for extensive licensing fees, this blog post will present an alternative implementation of such a production-synchronous digital twin, based on open-source frameworks and building on easy-to-operate, pay-per-use AWS infrastructure.
+This blog post will explore an alternative implementation of such a production-synchronous digital twin, based on open-source frameworks and building on easy-to-operate, pay-per-use AWS infrastructure.

 The complete setup can be deployed and tested locally using Docker, LocalStack and Terraform (no AWS account required).